Akvel/Timecon/README.md

 Project get your system log events and parse it for know how many hours you work in this month.

-FYI It can not works if  you do not shutdown or turn to sleep mode your PC after work.
+FYI It can not works if  you do not shutdown or turn to sleep mode or lock your PC after work.